a2roger/backup/w4_data/readme.md

 * **Simple Tweet** for reading and posting to Twitter

-Do this just like you did for the Video libraries in Workshop 0.`Tools/Add Tool...`, click on "Libraries" tab, search for library name and click "Install".
+Do this just like you did for the Video libraries in Workshop 0.
+Using `Sketch/Import Library.../Add Library...`, search for the library name and click "Install".

 #### 2. Verify the libraries work

 To test the Simple Tweet library, try running the `SearchTwitter` sketch from the the `Contributed Folders` tree folder in `File/Examples...`.
-Since you haven't setup OAuth yet, the sketch will crash with a message beginning with an "ArithmeticException: /by zero" error and a message in the console starting with "400:The request was invalid."
+Since you haven't setup OAuth yet, the sketch will crash with a message beginning with an "ArithmeticException: /by zero" error and a message in the console starting with "401:Authentication credentials."
 As long as you see the same error and message for the crash, everything should be installed correctly.
-We'll setup OAuth for Twitter in class.
+We'll setup OAuth for Twitter during the workshop.

 > Post to Slack if you have trouble running the library demos.
-Please provide details so we can diagnose (e.g. operating system, error messages, steps to reproduce the error)
+Please provide details so we can diagnose (e.g. operating system, error messages, steps to reproduce the error).

 #### 3. Get the latest "Workshop" code from Gitlab